Heswall railway station: Future

 Proposals have been put forward to electrify the track as part of the Borderlands Electrification scheme.
 Merseyrail would like to see the line electrified to link with its own third-rail service, with a doubling of the frequency of services.
 This would allow the station to serve as a part of a direct service to Liverpool.

-In June 2018, it was announced that, as part of the new KeolisAmey franchise to operate the Wales and Borders rail service, the frequency of trains on the line would increase to 2tph from December 2021.
+In June 2018, as part of the new KeolisAmey franchise, it was announced that the frequency of trains on the line would increase to twice-hourly from December 2021.
 However, in September 2021, this was delayed to May 2022.

 In May 2022, the planned timetable with the increased service was revised with the additional services removed, therefore any increase in frequency was scrapped for May 2022, due to timetable conflict with freight services.
 As of September 2025, the service frequency increase has not been approved by the Office of Rail and Road.